Last Updated on

 Keywords are one of, if not the primary way that Google update determines what a particular web page is about.
 Keywords and key phrases are words and phrases that describe the primary of the page.
 They help Google update understand what your page is about and properly match it to searches.

 In order for Google update to understand your website and send traffic to it, you want to have search intent keywords and key phrases sprinkled (not stuffed) throughout your web pages.

 For example, if you’re a web designer in San Diego, you’ll want to optimize your website around keywords such as “Web Design San Diego” and “web development San Diego”.
 You’ll want to include these keywords and key phrases several times, including in your header tags, body copy, and even alt tags (with photos).

-By optimizing your website for search intent keywords, you’re sending signals to the broad core algorithm about what your brand is all about.
-You’re telling the algorithm that you’re a web design company located in San Diego, and that they should show your website in related search results.
+By optimizing your website for search intent keywords, you’re sending signals to the Google broad core update about what your brand is all about.
+You’re telling the Google update algorithm that you’re a web design company located in San Diego, and that they should show your website in related search results.